MrOnosa/vscode/reveal.js/slides/slides.md

 ## Windows PowerShell
 ![PS](./slides/powershell.png)

-Note: Time for Example 2
+Note: Time for Example 1

 ---

 ## Tasks

 * Runs commands
-* Can run batch scripts
+	* Grunt, dotnet, batch, whatever
+* Assignable to keyboard shortcuts
 * Can be set as a preLaunchTask action
-	* Grunt, gulp, whatever
+* Currently running this presentation
 * Not as nice as I'd like

 Note: Using a task to run this presentation.
 Discuss my confusing with using multiple tasks that rely on different shells.